 The 465 page publication is perfect bound, with screenprinted covers.
 It consists of 18 chapters, each developing the meaning of a lighter visually through illustrations, photography, and diagrams.
 Five different types of paper stock are used to create a division between the main thematics that string the book together.

 The Lighter Book was exhibited at the Central Saint Martins 2019 Degree Show.
-The following banner gives an overview of some of the content found within the book.
-A series of risograph prints of illustrations from within the book were made to accompany it.
+The following banner was produced to give an overview of the content found within the book.
+A series of risograph prints of illustrations from the book were also made to go alongside it.